cesar-douady/open-lmake/doc/developers.md

-This file is part of the open-lmake distribution (git@github.com:cesar-douady/open-lmake.git)

-Copyright (c) 2023 Doliam

-This program is free software: you can redistribute/modify under the terms of the GPL-v3 (https://www.gnu.org/licenses/gpl-3.0.html).

-This program is distributed WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 # Directory layout
 - `_bin`       : contains scripts mostly used for building open-lmake
 - `debian`     : contains files necessary to build a debian package